lumostone/lumostone.github.io/content/en/posts/eth2-staking-with-k8s.md

 Let’s get back to the NFS server to import the validator keys created with [eth2.0-deposit-cli](https://github.com/ethereum/eth2.0-deposit-cli).
 Before proceeding, please have your validator keys placed on your NFS machine.
 {{< toggle-panel name="Prysm" active=true >}}

-Please refer to [Prysm’s documentation](https://docs.prylabs.network/docs/mainnet/joining-eth2/#step-4-import-your-validator-accounts-into-prysm) about how to import your validator accounts into Prysm.
+Please refer to [Prysm’s documentation](https://docs.prylabs.network/docs/mainnet/joining-eth2/#step-4-import-your-validator-accounts-into-prysm) about how to import your validator accounts into Prysm or follow the instructions below.

 1. Please follow [Prysm’s documentation](https://docs.prylabs.network/docs/install/install-with-script/#downloading-the-prysm-startup-script) to download Prysm startup script.